Last updated on October 17, 2019 at 19:38

 Non-depolarizing neuromuscular blockers

 Non-depolarizing neuromuscular blockers are usually used for long-term motor paralysis.
 The paralysis occurs within 1-5 minutes of parenteral administration.
 They last for 20-90 minutes, depending on the drug.
-Most of them are metabolized by the liver.
 They are all quaternary amines, meaning they are not well absorbed from the gut and they do not cross the blood-brain barrier.

 The medical uses of neuromuscular blockers are the following: